spotman/kohana-multi-site/README.md

 /system
 ```

-### Step 6
+### Step 7
-Also you need to create file `/application/classes/Kohana.php` with following content:
+You need to create file `/application/classes/Kohana.php` with following content:

 ```php
 <?php defined('SYSPATH') OR die('No direct script access.');